Updated May 2023

 Completing a basic cybersecurity course can get you hired even without certifications.
 You can get your foot in the door and start gaining the experience required for certification.

 Ready to take the first step toward cybersecurity certifications?

 Check out Herzing College's unique cybersecurity program, which takes just 12 months to complete.
 The training is delivered online and helps prepare students for four different certifications:

 ☑️ Systems Security Certified Practitioner (SSCP)

 ☑️ Cyber Security Practitioner (CSXP)

-Wondering if this program is right for you?
+Wondering if it's right for you?

-Click below to explore training details and connect live with an Admissions Advisor.
+Click below to explore training details and connect live with an admissions advisor.
 We're here to help!